truenas/middleware/docs/userguide/index.rst

 :menuselection:`Services --> Rsync` is used to configure an rsync server when using rsync module mode.
 See the section on Configuring Rsync Module Mode
 Between Two FreeNAS® Systems for a configuration example.

-This section describes the configurable options for the **rsyncd** service and rsync modules.
+This section describes the configurable options for the :command:`rsyncd` service and rsync modules.

 Configure Rsyncd
 ~~~~~~~~~~~~~~~~